Arthur Gatter

-Arthur Gatter (1940 – 12 December 1990), nicknamed The Hammer-Killer of Frankfurt, was a German serial killer.
+Arthur Gatter (1940 – 12 December 1990), also known as the "Hammer Killer of Frankfurt", was a German serial killer.

 Life

-Arthur Gatter was an electrician by profession and for a time lived in Australia.
+Arthur Gatter was an electrician by profession and lived for a period in Australia.
 After returning to Germany, he worked in assembly.
-Since the 1980s, he was no longer able to work and trashed his apartment on Wilhelm-Leuschner-Straße.
-It is believed that his schizophrenia was already greatly advanced at this time.
-Even in his next residence in Bornheim, he behaved suspiciously.
-At times, he had to be examined in a clinic for psychiatry and psychotherapy in Haina.
+From the 1980s onward, he was no longer able to work and caused significant damage to his apartment on Wilhelm-Leuschner-Straße.
+It is believed that his schizophrenia was already at an advanced stage during this period.
+In his subsequent residence in Bornheim, he continued to exhibit suspicious behaviour.
+At times, he was examined at a clinic for psychiatry and psychotherapy in Haina.

 Murders

-The murders occurred from 1 February to 22 May 1990 on the outskirts of Frankfurt.
-Frankfurt at the time had around 2,400 homeless people staying in the city and especially in the greener areas.
+The murders occurred between 1 February and 22 May 1990 on the outskirts of Frankfurt.
+At the time, Frankfurt had approximately 2,400 homeless people living in the city, particularly in its greener areas.